 Over time, these factors can inform a more refined Discover strategy.

-To summaries, here are some of the most common mistakes that can significantly impact your ability to get content featured on Discover.
+To summarise, here are some of the most common mistakes that can significantly impact your ability to get content featured on Discover.

 It’s important to note that Discover doesn’t benefit every business or organization the same way.